Publishing and Open Access

 Gold Road

-The difference lies in how the journals are funded: conventional publishers finance their journals through subscriptions and pay-per-view, while gold Open Access charges the authors and/or the institutions they are affiliated to.
-This means that gold OA publications are freely available to anyone.
+The difference is in the financing: Conventional publishers sell their content for readers to pay for, while in the OA model the authors and/or the institutions they are affiliated to are charged.
+This means that the publications are freely available to everyone.

 Caveat: Hybrid Open Access

-So-called Read&Publish agreements with publishers are an exception to this.
-With these, universities continue to have access to a publisher's range of journals and at the same time have the possibility of publishing Open Access at no cost.
+The exception here are so-called Read and Publish agreements with publishers.
+This means that universities continue to have access to a publisher's range of journals and at the same time have the option of publishing Open Access in it free of charge.

 Detailed Information